harness/developer-hub/docs/continuous-integration/use-ci/view-your-builds/viewing-tests.md

 To publish test results, set the **Report Paths** setting in the relevant [Run](../../ci-technical-reference/run-step-settings.md) or [Run Tests](../../ci-technical-reference/configure-run-tests-step-settings.md) step.

-To view test reports for builds that include tests, go to the **Tests** tab on the **Build details** page.
-In order for the **Tests** tab to show results, your test reports must be in JUnit XML format.
+If the test reports are in JUnit XML format, you can review test reports on the **Tests** tab on the [Build details page](./viewing-builds.md).
+Test reports must be in JUnit XML format to appear on the **Tests** tab.
 Harness parses test reports that are in JUnit XML format only.

 ![](./static/viewing-tests-533.png)

-For details about the contents of this dashboard with Test Intelligence enabled, go to [Enable Test Intelligence](../set-up-test-intelligence/set-up-test-intelligence.md).
+If you use Test Intelligence for your unit tests, the **Tests** tab contains information unique to Test Intelligence.
+To learn more about the contents of this dashboard with Test Intelligence enabled, go to [Enable Test Intelligence](../set-up-test-intelligence/set-up-test-intelligence.md).